YashBansal1/Angular-The_Complete_Guide/Notes.md

 AngularJs (Angular 1) - Was not future proof due to the way it was written.
 Angular1, Angular2, Angular4 ...
 (Angular3 was skipped)

+Angular 2 - Was a complete rewrite of AngularJs.
+It was a complete new framework.
+Angular has been super stable framework.
+Any changes are made in very backward-compatible way.

+Angular 14 introduced standalone components.
+Angular 16 introduced signals.

 Updating npm: